 This symbol indicates a general education course.
 The general education CORE is designed to introduce undergraduates to the fundamental knowledge, skills and values which are essential to the study of academic disciplines, to the pursuit of life-long learning and to the development of educated members of the community and the world.
-A full list of general education offerings for Fall 2022 are located on page 16.
+A full list of general education offerings for Fall 2023 is located on pages 16-17.